cirruslabs/cirrus-ci-docs/docs/guide/build-life.md

 ![communication schema](/assets/images/cirrus-ci-communication.svg)

 This is a diagram of how Cirrus CI schedules a task on Google Cloud Platform (the community cluster's engine).
-The <span style="color:#2196F3">blue</span> arrows represent API calls and the <span style="color:#AED581">green</span> arrow represents unidirectional communication between an agent inside a VM or a container and Cirrus CI.
+The <span style="color:#2196F3">blue</span> arrows represent API calls and the <span style="color:#AED581">green</span> arrows represent unidirectional communication between an agent inside a VM or a container and Cirrus CI.
 Other chores such as health checking of the agent and GitHub status reporting happen in real time as a task is running.

 Straight forward and nothing magical. :sweat_smile: